Are you trying to decide if the service and amenities included with Disney Cruise Line’s Concierge Level is worth the price?

 We both agreed that it probably wouldn’t have felt “worth it” to us if we had paid full price for it.
 However, we both felt that the price we paid to upgrade at the port (about half of the actual cost) was worth it!

-Do you think the perks of Concierge Level are worth the price?
+Do you think the Disney cruise concierge perks are worth the price?

 Comment below and let me know!